sn-Matheus/React-Dashboard/README.md

 ![Shoppy](https://i.ibb.co/W6g39w3/image.png)

 ## Introduction
-This is a code repository for a DAshboard!
+This is a code repository for a Dashboard!